Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Estimation of the moments

 \\

 Hence, the precision of an estimation of the second moment is determined through Eqs.~(\ref{eq:Precision1}) and (\ref{eq:VarianceR2tilde}) and thus depends on the state under consideration.
-However, by bounding the variance~(\ref{eq:VarianceR2tilde}) from above we can consider a worst-case scenario and determine the required values of $M$ and $K$ in order to reach a precision of at least $\delta$ with confidence $\gamma$~\cite{SM}.
+However, by bounding the variance~(\ref{eq:VarianceR2tilde}) from above we can consider a worst-case scenario and determine the required values of $M$ and $K$ in order to reach a precision of at least $\delta$ with confidence $\gamma$ (see App.~\ref{app:Estimators}).
 To do so, we use the conjecture that the maximum of the fourth moment $\mathcal R^{(4)}$, for $N>4$, is attained by the $N$-qubit GHZ states.
 While this assumption is backed by numerical evidence we leave its proof for future investigations.

 In Fig.~\ref{fig_3}(a) we present the scaling of the required number of random measurement bases $M$ with the number of subsystems $N$ for different values of $K$.
 First, we note that the present statistical treatment allows for an improvement over the $3^N$ measurement settings that are required in order to evaluate the second moment exactly using a quantum design~\cite{tran1,tran2,MeMoments1,MeMoments2}, at the expense of a non-zero statistical error from the unitary sampling.
 Second, the required number of random measurement settings $M$ depends strongly on the chosen number of projective measurements per random unitary.
-More precisely, the different curves in Fig.~\ref{fig_3}(a) scale as $\mathcal O (1.2^N)$ up to a certain threshold value that depends on the number $K$.
-After this threshold the scaling with the number of qubits increases to $\mathcal O (2.25^N)$.
+More precisely, the curves in Fig.~\ref{fig_3}(a) scale as $\mathcal O (1.2^N)$ up to a threshold value that depends on $K$, beyond that the scaling with changes to $\mathcal O (2.25^N)$.